HenrySHE/Animal_Classification/README.md

 - Finish do the data augmentation (see file img_aug_success.py)
 - Build a simple neural network for training (but the validation accuracy is changing a lot during the training) (see the Training.ipynb)

+**2018/12/16**
+- Uploading the `Training.ipynb` and `Testing_animal.ipynb`, and the weight and the model structure are also saved in this repository.
+Just edit the image path of the `Testing_animal.ipynb` can get the result.
+- I forget to add the image resize function in the `Testing_animal.ipynb` file, and the test image format should be (65,65,3) format.

+Problems:
+- The data of DC is not clear enough, so there is some problem when judging DC.
+The rest of two can reach 95% accuracy or above.
+- Still need to add the sliding window to the program.
+- Add function allow passing paremeters when calling the `.py` file.